Naoki-Otani/FROST_monitor_KEKCC/dataquality_withBSD/src/README_dataqualityplot_withBSD.md

 `dataqualityplot_withBSD` is a standalone C++17 program using ROOT to monitor beam quality and FROST detector performance.
-It automatically processes BSD beam-summary ROOT files and FROST lightyield ROOT files, produces POT accumulation plots, daily neutrino event-rate plots, and generates JavaScript summary files for a web dashboard.
+It automatically processes BSD beam-summary ROOT files and FROST lightyield ROOT files, produces POT accumulation plots, daily event-rate plots (per bunch and per spill), and generates JavaScript summary files for a web dashboard.

 ---